Birth Certificate for a Newborn Baby

 - Application form, which can be downloaded here

 Keep in mind:

 - A child will be issued a visa, valid maximum for five (5) years.

 - No Indian Consulates or Embassies have any appointed agents/representatives for accepting applications for consular services.
 All applications should be sent directly to the consulate, either through mail or in person, and not through any agent.

 - The procedure for visiting an Indian Consulate office can usually be found on their website.

 You can receive the Visa/Passport:

 - At the Consulate, in person.

-- By mail as well.
-The processing and delivery time for the applications received via mail are longer.
+- By mail.
+The processing and delivery time for applications received via mail are longer.

 OCI: OCI or Overseas Citizen of India is for People of Indian Heritage whose home countries allow dual citizenship.
-After getting an OCI card you will not need visa to travel to India.
-Any person who was eligible to become a citizen of India on or after January 26, 1950, or who belonged to a territory that became a part of India after 15th of August 1947, or is a child or grandchild of a person meeting any of the criteria above can apply for OCI.
+After getting an OCI card, you will not need a visa to travel to India.
+Any person who was eligible to become a citizen of India on or after January 26, 1950, or who belonged to a territory that became a part of India after the 15th of August, 1947, or is a child or grandchild of a person meeting any of the criteria above, can apply for an OCI.
 Citizens of Pakistan and Bangladesh cannot apply for OCI.
-You can apply to the Cox & King office in your jurisdiction for an OCI.
-For more information about OCI please click here http://www.path2usa.com/overseas-citizen-of-india-oci.
+You can apply to the VFS Global office in your jurisdiction or online for an OCI.
+For more information about OCI, please click here.

-Although this is not restricted to immigrants alone please remember to register the newborn baby in your health insurance plan.
-This can be done within 30 days after the birth but figuring out the baby’s health insurance and the plan coverage prior to the birth will make you better prepared.
+Although this is not restricted to immigrants alone, please remember to register your newborn baby on your health insurance plan.
+This can be done within 30 days after their birth, but figuring out the baby’s health insurance and the plan coverage prior to the birth will make you better prepared.
 Also, in case the baby arrives early you will be ready with all the details of the baby’s health care plan.